E3L1Z/Chat-application/README.md

 Used to tell who the packet is suposed to be delivered.
 On default both are same as servers.
 If destination port is the same as servers then send packet to everyone who has the same ip as destination ip.
 Except if destination IP is same as servers then send packet to everyone.
-Otherwise send packet to user whose port and ip matches that of destination
+Otherwise send packet to user whose port and ip matches that of destination.

 ## Source IP
 Used to tell who sent packet.
-If packet originates from server then source IP will be left empty
+If packet originates from server then source IP will be left empty.

 ## Message index
 If message length is lower or equal to 1008 bytes then index will be sent to 0.